Convert Millibar to Pascal (mbar to Pa)

 Formula: 1 mbar = 100 Pa

-By using this conversion factor, you can easily convert any pressure from millibar to pascal with precision.
+By using this conversion factor, you can easily convert any pressure measurement from millibar unit to pascal unit with precision.

 How to Convert mbar to Pa?